zcorpan/html-parser-book/manuscript/preface.md

 The following is a non-exhaustive list of things that would be good for most web developers to understand about the HTML parser.

 * **How `</script>` works.** "`</script>`" in a script block does not always close the script.
-This is discussed in the *Script states* section of the *Tokenizer*.
+This is discussed in the {% ref "parser", "Script states" %} section in {% ref "parser", "Chapter 2.
+The HTML parser" %}.

 * **Implied tags/omitted tags.** Some tags are optional, and some tags are implied without being optional.
 This explains why, for example, it's not possible to nest an `<ul>` in `<p>`.
-This is discussed in the *Implied tags* section of *Tree construction*.
+This is discussed in the {% ref "parser", "Implied tags" %} section in {% ref "parser", "Chapter 2.
+The HTML parser" %}.

-* **document.body being null.** Before the `<body>` has been parsed, `document.body` is null.
-See the *Using DOM APIs* section.
+* **`document.body` being null.** Before the `<body>` has been parsed, `document.body` is null.
+See {% ref "dom-manipulation", "Chapter 4.
+DOM manipulation"}.

 * **Scripting and styling.** Knowing what the DOM will look like helps with working with the DOM with script or writing selectors in CSS.
 This has some overlap with implied tags.
 For example, `<tbody>` is implied in `<table>` even if that tag is not present.

 * **Writing correct HTML.** Knowing how the parser works may give you more confidence in how to write HTML.
-For example, a relatively common error is to use "/>" syntax on a non-void HTML element (`br` is a void element, `div` is not void), although that is not supported (it will be treated as a regular start tag, ignoring the slash).
+For example, a relatively common error is to use "`/>`" syntax on a non-void HTML element (`br` is a void element, `div` is not void), although that is not supported (it will be treated as a regular start tag, ignoring the slash).
+See {% ref "introduction", "The HTML syntax" %} section in {% ref "introduction", "Chapter 1.
+Introduction" %}.

-* **Security.** For example, cross-site scripting attacks sometimes target holes in sanitizers.
+* **Security.** For example, cross-site scripting (XSS) attacks sometimes target holes in sanitizers.
 Such attacks may be prevented by using an HTML parser-based sanitizer.
-See the *HTML parser implementations* section for examples of such sanitizers.
+See {% ref "implementations", "Appendix A. Implementations" %} for examples of such sanitizers.

 * **Web compatibility.** The HTML parser specification is known to be compatible with HTML as it is used on the web.
 When Opera implemented the specified HTML parser, it eliminated [20% of its web compatibility bugs](https://dev.opera.com/blog/opera-mini-server-upgrade/) (of any kind).

 ## About the author

 Simon started contributing to the WHATWG in 2005, worked at Opera Software on Quality Assurance and web standards between 2007 and 2017, and currently works with web standards and web platform testing at Bocoup.
 He contributed to the design of some aspects of the HTML parser specification, such as how SVG in HTML works and finding a web-compatible way to tokenize script elements.
 He edited the specification for the `picture` element from 2014 onwards and is currently an editor of the WHATWG [HTML standard](https://html.spec.whatwg.org/) and the WHATWG [Quirks Mode standard](https://quirks.spec.whatwg.org/).
+His Twitter handle is [@zcorpan](https://twitter.com/zcorpan).

 ## Acknowledgements